Shoot | Process | Print

 I’ll create a private Facebook group for communication and photo sharing and review.
 You’re encouraged to post images after the shoot for review by me and others.
 I’ll plan to leave the group open for several months after the tour but we’ll hope to see all review requests submitted within six weeks after the workshop.
 After that you’re still encouraged to submit images for review, I may not get to them in a timely fashion though

 As we get closer to the workshop please feel free to ask about any equipment or other prep that we can all help out with.

 Feel free to stay in any hotel you want in the Bandon area.
 However, I’m staying at the Sunset Oceanfront Lodging which is really close to Face Rock.
 Either click on the link or give them a call.
-At this time I’m working with them to get a block rate, but for now it’d be better just to get your room reserved.
 They can be called at: 1-541-347-2453.